AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 to key the silent C of her efflorescence.

-Maybe I crossed north over a cantilever
+Maybe I crossed a cantilever bridge on a

-into the Monongahela.
-Perhaps certain
+of daisies into the Monongahela.
+Perhaps

-pockets accumulated a few scents toiling
+a certain nose accumulated a few scents

-overtime in the olfactories, but why did
+toiling overtime in the olfactories, but why

-my Beloved flee just as Jamal began
+did my Beloved flee after Jamal finished

 fingering falling water?
 Here I should be